bbaranoff/binding-down-to-gsm/docs/index.rst

 2.2 Cell‐ranking inside a given PLMN

-f multiple cells broadcast the same PLMN, the UE uses “cell reselection” criteria (signal‐strength thresholds and ranking parameters) to choose which one it likes best.
+If multiple cells broadcast the same PLMN, the UE uses “cell reselection” criteria (signal‐strength thresholds and ranking parameters) to choose which one it likes best.
 If a cell’s PLMN is on the SIM’s **Forbidden PLMN** (FPLMN) list,